405. Protecting Participant Privacy

-- Does the research involve observation or intrusion in situations where the subjects have a reasonable expectation of privacy?
+- Does the research involve observation or intrusion in situations where the participants have a reasonable expectation of privacy?

 - Would reasonable people be offended by the proposed observation or intrusion?
 Can the research be redesigned to avoid the intrusion?

 - What legal considerations may alter perceptions of privacy (e.g., research on behaviors requiring mandatory disclosure)?